Students are not officially withdrawn from the University until completion of an exit interview with the Office of Student Development.

 Students must usually begin paying back student loans six months after the official withdrawal date.
 Students who re-enroll on at least a half-time basis during the six months do not enter repayment.
-Should you have any questions about the Financial Aid adjustments, please contact the Financial Aid Office prior to withdrawing.
+Should you have any questions about the financial aid adjustments, please contact the Office of Student Financial Services prior to withdrawing.

 Enrollment Deposit Refund Policy

-All graduating students receive a refund of their Enrollment Deposit after completion of their final semester.
+All graduating students receive a refund of their enrollment deposit after completion of their final semester.
 It will be disbursed electronically via the refund preference selected on the Wittenberg OneCard.

 Withdrawal - University Grading Policy